EmanuelePardini/MeetHub-Demo/README.md

 ## How to Use:

+0. Go on This web app was created by [MeetHub](http://meethub.altervista.org/).
 1. Click login and then register
 2. Now watch or add events around you
 3. Join events and chat with users